 This was backed up by the Food and Drink Federation’s (FDF) Q3 2018 business confidence survey, which revealed that 38% of food and drink manufacturers are reporting an increase in costs already, due to stockpiling in case of a ‘no deal’ Brexit.

-It also discovered that “Over 79% of business FDF spoke to reported increased ingredient prices’ due to the falling value of the £.”
+It also discovered that “Over 79% of businesses FDF spoke to reported increased ingredient prices due to the falling value of the £.”

-According to sources, the UK imports 79% of their food and drink but also export 63% too (such as whiskey and chocolate) so this would be good news for both the UK and the EU.
+UK imports 79% of its food and drink but also exports 63% too (such as whiskey and chocolate) so this would be good news for both the UK and the EU.